 - A booklet by Stephen Siklos, containing general advice on problem solving accompanied by 70 or so problems with hints and full solutions, and the STEP syllabuses.
 This would be a good starting point for your preparation.

-- AskNRICH: STEP
+- STEP preparation from NRICH.